Enjoy The Seasons Of Your New Life

 So, for me, making the decision to get a full-time job in order to pay the bills has been a big one.
-And it’s gotten me thinking a lot about the seasons of life.
+And it’s got me thinking a lot about the seasons of life.
 And how I hope this season of my life doesn’t last too long.
-And it reminded me of the season of my life right after I left my ex-husband.
+It reminds me of the season of my life right after I left my ex-husband.
 Everything was so out of whack.
 Nothing felt right.
 And many times it felt like I was walking around in someone else’s life.
 A quiet voice in my head would whisper, “How did I get here?” many times a day.

 Each season has had a theme.
-Some themes have felt bad.
-Some have felt peaceful.
+Some themes have felt bad; some seasons felt peaceful.
 Each one has taught me something.
 I learned that I can, in fact, do my own taxes.
 I learned that watching my ex’s girlfriend spend time with my daughter felt like my heart was being cut to shreds.
 I learned that I can love and be loved again.

 And now I’m entering into another season.
 This season isn’t as flashy or exciting or dramatic (thankfully) but it is peaceful.
 As Abraham Hicks says, I’m “getting ready to be ready”.

 And that’s what I want to pass on to you today.
-In each season of your life you will plant seeds and learn things and possibly harvest what you planted in the last season.
-You are always in a state of "getting ready to be ready".
-And as long as you keep planting and growing and harvesting you will be alright.
+In each season of your life, you will plant seeds and learn things and possibly harvest what you planted in the previous season.
+You are always in a state of "getting ready to be ready.”
+And as long as you keep planting and growing and harvesting, you will be all right.

 Enjoying what you’ve harvested is as equally important as doing the work of planting and cultivating.
 Joyful celebration is as important as getting shit done.
 Focusing on the joy helps bring you more joy.
 And you know what?
 You just simply owe it to yourself to celebrate any win, big or small.

-Whatever season you are in I hope that you are able to take time to enjoy what you’ve harvested from your last season.
-Each season of life teaches us something.
+Whatever season you are in, I hope that you are able to take time to enjoy what you’ve harvested from your last season.
+Each season of life teaches us valuable lessons.
 And each season plants something new that we bring with us to the next season and throughout the rest of our life.

-What did you plant that is ready to harvest?
+What have you planted that is now ready to harvest?